rendro/cajal/README.markdown

         width  : 3
     }));

-    //draw again to see changes
+    // draw again to see changes
     c.draw();